 Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The money market mutual funds and Florida Prime have a weighted average maturity of less than 90 days, resulting in minimal interest rate risk.
-The Palm Beach County Investment Pool has an effective duration of approximately 0.40 years.
+The Palm Beach County Investment Pool Portfolio has an effective duration of approximately 0.8 years.
 The Authority's investment policy limits the maturity of investments to match cash and anticipated cash flow requirements.
-The investment in FNMA and GNMA securities are subject to interest rate risk as a function of the length of time to maturity (generally greater than 10 years) and are based on pools of residential home mortgage loans which are subject to prepayments and, therefore, are highly sensitive to changes in interest rates.
-The table below summarizes the scheduled maturities of these securities at September 30, 2018.
+The investment in GNMA and FNMA securities are subject to interest rate risk as a function of the length of time to maturity (generally greater than 10 years) and are based on pools of residential home mortgage loans which are subject to prepayments and, therefore, are highly sensitive to changes in interest rates.
+The table below summarizes the scheduled maturities of these securities at September 30, 2021.

 Fair Value of Investment Maturities

-Six to Mo re Than
+C One to Six to Iore Than

-Ten Years Te n Years
+Fiv e Years Ten Years Ten Years

-FNMA Certificates bearing interest at 5.49% - 6.40% \$ - \$ 268,966
+FNMA Certificates bearing

+Interest at 5.49% - 6.40% \$ - \$ 774 \$ 113,500

-GNMA Certificates bearing interest at 5.24% - 7.00% 62,03 560,626
+GNMA Certificates bearing

+Interest at 5.49% - 7.00% 23,727 101,076 229,035

-\$ 62,03 \$ 829,592
+\$ 23,727 \$ 101,850 \$ 342,535

 Credit Risk: Credit risk is the risk that an issuer will not fulfill its obligations.
 The Authority's investment policy addresses credit risk by limiting allowable investments to the Florida Prime Fund, deposits with a financial institution meeting the requirements of a Florida qualified public depository, Securities Exchange Commission registered money market funds with the highest credit quality rating from a Nationally Recognized Statistical Rating Organization (NRSRO), and securities guaranteed by the U.S. Government.
 The policy also provides that the Authority may provide funding for or acquire an interest in first or second mortgage loans, custodial receipts or any other loan made in conjunction with a qualified housing development as defined by Florida Statutes.
 The security rating by a Nationally Recognized Statistical Rating Organization is an indication of credit risk.
-The Palm Beach County Investment Pool consists of investments that comply with the Authority's investment policy with an average credit rating of AA+/Aa1/AA+.
-The GNMA and FNMA securities are rated AA+ and the Florida Prime Fund, Federated Government Obligations Tax-Managed Fund, Fidelity Governmental Fund, Goldman Sachs Financial Square Government Fund, and Fidelity Institutional Money Market Treasury Portfolio are rated AAAm by Standard & Poor's at September 30, 2018.
+The Palm Beach County Investment Pool consists of investments that comply with the Authority's investment policy with an average credit rating of AA+/Aal/AA+.
+The GNMA and FNMA securities are rated AA+ and the Florida Prime Fund, Federated Government Obligations Tax-Managed Fund, Fidelity Governmental Fund, Goldman Sachs Financial Square Government Fund, and Fidelity Institutional Money Market Treasury Portfolio are rated AAAm by Standard & Poor's at September 30, 2021.